jfisteus/eyegrade/doc/user-manual/user-manual.rst

 create a student list with the ids of the students you want and run the program with the ``-i`` option::

-    python -m eyegrade.mix_grades eyegrade-results.csv student-list.csv -i -o sorted-listing.csv
+    python -m eyegrade.mix_grades eyegrade-answers.csv student-list.csv -i -o sorted-listing.csv

-The ``-i`` option makes Eyegrade ignore students that are in the results file but not in the student list.
+The ``-i`` option makes Eyegrade ignore students that are in the answers file but not in the student list.
 That is, the listing will only contain the students that are in the student list you provide.

 This option may be useful, for example, if you examine students coming